 You have bad credit if your score is below 580 on the FICO scale of 300 (worst) to 850 (best).

 Having bad credit makes it harder to borrow money, and you’re likely to be saddled with high interest rates, high fees, and limited loan amounts.
-While a low credit score increases an unsecured loan’s overall cost, the loan can be structured with a longer term to make the monthly payments more affordable.
+While a low credit score increases a loan’s overall cost, the repayment term can be extended to make the monthly payments more affordable.

-It’s very difficult to qualify for a bank loan when you have bad credit.
+It’s difficult to qualify for a bank loan when you have bad credit.
 However, alternative sources of personal loans are specifically designed for subprime borrowers.
-The most efficient way to get this type of loan is by using an online lender-matching service.
+The most efficient way to get this type of loan is by using an online lending network.

-A bad credit lender-matching service works with a network of direct lenders that have extensive experience working with subprime borrowers.
+A bad credit lender-matching service works with a network of direct lenders that have extensive experience helping subprime borrowers.
 With this kind of service, you first prequalify for a loan by filling out an online request form on the service’s website.

-Generally, the prequalification requirements are limited to the following:
+The prequalification requirements are generally limited to the following:

 - Age: You must be at least 18 years old.

-- Citizenship: You must be a U.S. citizen or resident and have a valid Social Security number.
+- Citizenship: You must be a US citizen or resident.

 - Income: You must reliably collect a specified minimum amount of income or benefits each month.